Collaborations between Macao and the European Union

 Official relations between Macao and the EU have been steadily built on the foundation of the Macao-EC Trade and Cooperation Agreement signed in 1992.
 Macao has maintained good relations with the EU in terms of economic and trade affairs ever since the establishment of the MSAR.
 The Macao Economic and Trade Office at the Brussels headquarters of the EU seeks to enhance Macao’s relationship with the organisation.

-Under their agreement, Macao and the EU may cooperate in industry, investment, science and technology, energy, information, training and other areas.
-A joint committee established by both parties holds an annual meeting to review the implementation of the agreement and discuss its future development.
+Under their agreement, Macao and the EU may cooperate in areas including industry, investment, science and technology, energy, information, and training.
+A joint committee established by both parties holds meetings to review the implementation of the agreement and discuss its future development.
 The meeting venue alternates between Macao and Brussels, and 23 such sessions have been held to date.

 Other joint projects inaugurated by Macao and the EU were: the Macao-Europe Centre for Advanced Tourism Studies (ME-CATS) and the Institute of European Studies of Macao.